Black Shuck: Bungay and Blythburgh

 Title page of Rev. Abraham Fleming's account of the appearance of the ghostly black dog "Black Shuck" at the church of Bungay, Suffolk: "A straunge, and terrible Wunder wrought very late in the parish church of Bungay: a town of no great distance from the citie of Norwich, namely the fourth of this August, in the yeere of our Lord 1577. in a great tempest of violent raine, lightning, and thunder, the like wherof hath been seldome seene.
-With the appeerance of an horrible shaped thing, sensibly perceiued of the people then and there assembled.
+With the appeerance of an horrible shaped thing, sensibly perceived of the people then and there assembled.
 Drawen into a plain method according to the written copye. by Abraham Fleming."

 One of the most notable reports of Black Shuck is of his appearance at the churches of Bungay and Blythburgh in Suffolk.
 On 4 August 1577, at Blythburgh, Black Shuck is said to have burst in through the doors of Holy Trinity Church to a clap of thunder.
 He ran up the nave, past a large congregation, killing a man and boy and causing the church steeple to collapse through the roof.
 As the dog left, he left scorch marks on the north door which can be seen at the church to this day.

 The encounter on the same day at St Mary's Church, Bungay was described in A Straunge and Terrible Wunder by Abraham Fleming in 1577: